SWIFTSIM/SWIFT/doc/RTD/source/InitialConditions/index.rst

 Note that the only particles that have hydrodynamical forces calculated between them are those in ``PartType0``.
-The background dark matter particles are used for zoom-in simulations and can have different masses (and as a consequence softening length) within the ``/PartType2`` arrays.
+The background dark matter particles are used for zoom-in simulations (see the :doc:`zoom docs<../ZoomSimulations/index>`) and can have different masses (and as a consequence softening length) within the ``/PartType2`` arrays.